 - The look and feel of Rocket Age.
 The corebook even states that all technology will look sleek, clothing worn by adventurers should usually be form fitting and every space suit has a fishbowl helmet.

 - The Fallout series is set in a post apocalyptic Raygun Gothic world.
+In Fallout 4, the Institute plays this aesthetic completely straight.
+The actual ideals, not so much.

 - Blasto falls neatly into this trope.

-- X-Com: Apocalypse, blended with some distinctly Cyber Punk elements.
+- X-COM: Apocalypse, blended with some distinctly Cyber Punk elements.

 - The character designs for Disgaea's EDF soldiers, particularly

-FlashCaptain Gordon, Defender of Earth!.
+FlashCaptain Gordon, Defender of Earth!

 - The Zombie missions in Call of Duty: World At War qualify.